dataloop-ai/dtlpy-documentation/tutorials/model_management/getting_started/chapter.md

 This tutorial will help you get started with the basics of model management:
 * logging metrics only (aka “offline mode”)
+* downloading pretrained model for local training and inference
-* deploying pretrained models from the AI library for inference and training on the Dataloop platform
+* deploying pretrained models from the AI library onto the Dataloop platform

 ### Logging metrics
 To export metrics for tracking model performance, you need to create a dummy package (with a dummy codebase reference) and model (including a valid dataset ID).
 Remember to replace <project_name> and <dataset_id> with the appropriate strings to reference your project and dataset.